 The story is situated south of Savatthi, the capital of Kosala, where many of the later suttas are also located.
 Bavari, a brahmana, whose name means “enemy of worldly existence,” dwelled near Alaka, on the banks of the Godhavari, a river in the territory of Assaka, ”wishing for nothingness.”
 Assaka was the most southern mahajanapada.
 The Godavari river is the second longest river in India, after the Ganges, and runs from west to east across central India.
 Like many ascetics of the time, including the Buddha, Bavari lived outside a village where he could obtain the requisites, including enough money, apparently, to hold a great sacrifice.
 After this, another brahmana arrived, “with swollen feet, trembling, covered with mud, with dust on his head,” who immediately demanded five hundred pieces of money!
 Bavari treated the other brahmana with the utmost courtesy and respect, but apologetically explained that, having spent all of his money on a great sacrifice, he had no money left to give to the brahmana.
 Offended, perhaps even enraged, the brahmana proceeded to curse Bavari, declaring that after seven days his head would cleave into seven pieces.
 This was a common curse that one finds repeated elsewhere in the Pali Canon.

-Bavari became sorrowful and began to waste away taking no food, but at the same time he continued to delight in meditation.
-After some time the benevolent deity of the place, presumably a benign earthbound deva, appeared to Bavari and explained to him that the other brahmana, now departed presumably, is a hypocrite and an impostor, knowing nothing about heads or head splitting, thus rather strangely segueing into the topic of the story and indeed of the vagga.
+Bavari became sorrowful and began to waste away, taking no food, but at the same time he continued to delight in meditation.
+After some time the benevolent deity of the place, presumably a benign earthbound deva, appeared to Bavari and explained to him that the other brahmana is a hypocrite and an impostor, knowing nothing about heads or head splitting, thus rather strangely segueing into the topic of the story and indeed of the vagga.
 Thus, the Parayanavagga is in fact a precis of the salvific wisdom of the dharma itself.

-This metaphorical identification of ignorance with the head and head splitting – the destruction of ignorance – with knowledge is exceptionally interesting, and proves amongst other things that the Buddha’s criticism of “philosophizing” clearly does not extend to a rejection of knowledge or wisdom as such.
+This metaphorical identification of ignorance with the head and head splitting – the destruction of ignorance – with knowledge is exceptionally interesting, and proves among other things that the Buddha’s criticism of “philosophizing” clearly does not extend to a rejection of knowledge or wisdom as such.
 The implication rather is that knowledge or wisdom is the salvific principle, as we have discussed elsewhere.
+To refer to this special kind of knowledge I have used the English word gnosis.
 Ignorance of course becomes the root or “head” of the doctrine of interdependent origination.
 Ajita puts his animal hide on one shoulder, falls down before the Buddha, and “salutes him with his head,” perhaps kneeling before the Buddha and touching his forehead to the ground in an act of prostration.
 Ajita apparently has Bavari’s warrant to act on his behalf, for he tells the Buddha on behalf of Bavari and his disciples that they pay homage to the Buddha’s feet (perhaps Bavari was too old to make this long journey himself, despite his former expression of his wish to do so).
 The Buddha wishes Bavari and Ajita, described as a young man, well.
 Wishing them happiness and long life, the Buddha then invites Ajita and the disciples to ask him whatever questions they wish.
 Ajita and the other disciples then ask the Buddha a series of philosophical and soteriological questions in the next sixteen suttas, which make up the Parayanavagga.

 The Philosophy of No Philosophy